 I’ve wanted an herb garden for a long time, and Spring is a good time to buy herbs.
-I also enjoy painting so putting the two together seemed like a no-brainer.
-So, an indoor herb garden it is.
+Read the whole post

 Since it is Autumn and the leaves are finally changing, I thought I would work on some fall-inspired crafts.
 For the first one, I decided to replace my fall/spring-inspired vases from last year with these lovely mason jars.
 I wanted something decorative for fall, but didn’t want to go the Halloween route.
 Just something subtle.
 Creamy brown colors, burlap and mason jars seems like the way to go.

 *You will also need double-sided tape or some hot glue to adhere the burlap, ribbon, and flower.
 Read the whole post

 I asked my mom what she wanted for Mother’s Day and she said a wreath.
 Then, she sent me to her Pinterest board with a bunch of wreaths she recently pinned.
 “Something like those”, she said.
 All of them were flower wreaths, mostly with tulips and other spring flowers.
 So I went to Pat Catan’s and searched for an arrangement that might look good together.
 You didn’t think I was going to buy it if I could make it, did you?
 Read the whole post

 My fall wreath has been hanging on my door for entirely too long.
 I’ve been meaning to take it down for a while but, I needed something pretty to replace it with.
 Ideally something spring-inspired because I’m about done with all of this snow and 20 degree weather.
 So, if you are feeling the same way, you can take a big leap into spring as well.
 At least from an inspirational standpoint…